ericchapman/ruby_wamp_client/README.md

 The connection object is used to instantiate and maintain a WAMP session as well as the underlying transport.
 A user creates a connection and then operates on the session once the session has been established.

+Note that once "connection.open" is called, the library will automatically attempt to reconnect if the connection closes for any reason.
+Calling "connection.close" will stop the reconnect logic as well as close the connection if it is open

 #### Creating a connection
 A connection can be created as follows